Mcnoble1/DLT-Earth-Hack-Methodologies/MCE-R01/README.md

 Tool to Report Contributions of Circular Economy Initiatives to the Sustainable Development Goals

-Contributions to the UN Sustainable Development Goals

-PCEMs adequately implementing Cercarbono's SDGs tool shall be awarded a differentiation seal, shown on the retirement certificate and in the EcoRegistry platform
+PCEMs adequately implementing Cercarbono's SDGs tool shall be awarded a differentiation seal, shown on the retirement certificate and in EcoRegistry platform

-Financial additionality must be demonstrated by applying the most recent version of UNFCCC - CDM Tool 27 Investment Analysis.
+Financial additionality must be demonstrated applying the most recent version of UNFCCC - CDM Tool 27 Investment Analysis.

-Tool 01 of CDM using additionality steps of this methodology

-**[Methodological Tool 03](https://github.com/hashgraph/guardian/blob/main/Methodology%20Library/CDM/Tools/Tool%2003/readme.md)** - Tool to calculate project or leakage CO2 emissions from fossil fuel combustion.

 ## Important Parameters

 At Validation:
-- Grid Emission Factor: To be determined at validation and can also be monitored ex-post.
+- Grid Emission Factor: To be determined at validation and can also be monitored ex post.

 At Monitoring Periods:
 - Quantity of Net Electricity Supplied to the Grid